makerdao/community/governance/votes/Executive vote - April 28, 2023.md

 ---
-title: Template - [Executive Vote] Spark Protocol D3M Onboarding - April 28, 2023
+title: Template - [Executive Vote] Spark Lend D3M Onboarding - April 28, 2023
-summary: Adds a new D3M to Spark Protocol.
+summary: Adds a new D3M to Spark Lend.
 date: 2023-04-28T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Spark Protocol D3M Onboarding - April 28, 2023
+# [Executive Proposal] Spark Lend D3M Onboarding - April 28, 2023

-The Arbitration Facilitator(s), Spark Protocol, PullUp, and dewiz have placed an executive proposal into the voting system.
+The Arbitration Facilitator(s), Phoenix Labs, PullUp, and dewiz have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.